NVIDIA/GPUStressTest/README.md

 vcpkg install pthreads:x64-windows
 ```

-The projectbuild properties in VSC need to be modified to point to the installation location of GPUStreesTest to find it’s util folder.
+The project build properties in VSC need to be modified to point to the installation location of GPUStreesTest to find it’s util folder.